Building Beatkerri

 Building BeatKerri: From Burnout to Browser Beats

-A few months ago, I was in that uncertain space between endings and beginnings.
-I had wrapped up a stretch of nonprofit work and was applying to jobs, hoping to pivot into something more creative—something that brought together the things I actually love doing.
+A few months ago, I found myself in that strange place.
+I had just wrapped up a stretch of nonprofit work, gotten back to the US after 8 months of travels and was sending out job applications, hoping to pivot toward something more creative.
+Something that actually felt like me.

-At the time, I was helping friends and small businesses with content and websites.
-I’d been diving into design, learning the bones of UX and UI, and producing beats in Logic and Ableton for my own songs.
-I’ve always been fascinated by how things are made—from drum loops to digital interfaces—but the world of code always felt… daunting.
-Too many rules, too little rhythm.
+At the same time, I was helping friends and small businesses with websites and content.
+I was teaching myself web design, poking around UX and UI, and making drum beats in Logic for my own songs.
+I’ve always been obsessed with how things are built—drum beats, interfaces, systems that feel good to use.
+But code?
+Code always felt intimidating.
+Too many rules.

-Still, the itch to build something wouldn’t go away.
+Still, the urge to build something wouldn’t leave me alone.

 The Birth of BeatKerri

 The first version of BeatKerri was simple: a drum machine with a Challenge Mode.
-It generated random beats, and the user had to recreate them.
-But the randomness made it hard to enjoy.
-So I started refining it: limiting the instruments, adjusting the BPM, controlling how many layers could stack.
+It would generate a random beat, and the goal was simply to recreate it.
+But randomness turned out to be more frustrating than fun.
+So I started shaping it.
+Limiting instruments.
+Tweaking BPM.
+Controlling how many sounds could stack at once.

 Why BeatKerri Matters to Me